-You can direct a rant at anything but for it to not become dangerous it needs to be inconsequential and frankly none of your business.
-Interspersed with practical advice here are some of my favourites.
+You can direct a rant at anything, but for it to not become dangerous it needs to be inconsequential and frankly none of your business.
+Interspersed with practical advice, here are some of my favourites.

-Clothing often annoys me when I’m in a bad mood, people who walk in small groups all wearing the same thing, ridiculous fads like Ugg boots or the ubiquitous chequered shirt.
+Clothing often annoys me when I’m in a bad mood, people who walk in small groups all wearing the same thing, ridiculous fads like Ugg boots or the ubiquitous chequered shirt, for example.
 Nothing, however, NOTHING inspires as much teeth clenching as the flip-flop.
-The flip-flop not only assaults your eyes by displaying hairy toes and that day’s collection of toe jam, it also announces itself audibly.
+The flip-flop not only assaults your eyes by displaying hairy toes and that day’s collection of jam, it also announces itself audibly.
 “Schlup, schlup, schlup schlup.”
 You can hear every inch of sweat sticking to that slab of foam and I resent it.
 Is it really too much to add one extra strap and make them a pair of sandals?

 It is perfectly reasonable to wear flip-flops at the beach of course, that’s what they are for, but in recent years flip-flops have become eveningwear.
 I have been in inner city bars and seen the purveyor of this fashion and noise crime lazily sauntering around at 1am, usually wearing a chequered shirt I might add.
 I blame Australians.
 Never mind, there is always the chance they might catch hepatitis from a discarded needle on the way home.

 The end of the rant is important if it is to be satisfying.
-I don’t really look forward to a flip-flop wearer getting hepatitis it’s just a gratifying thought as out of proportion to the situation as the rant is.
+I don’t really look forward to a flip-flop wearer getting hepatitis, it’s just a gratifying thought as out of proportion to the situation as the rant is.
 A rant is an opinion with rage, if no one agrees it festers.
 “People just don’t get it!”
 A rant needs a full stop, preferably a bloody one.

 You’re sat in a pub having a pleasant evening, everyone is getting along, the conversation is loud and jolly and the alcohol seems to be putting all in a good mood.
 Suddenly someone behind you pierces you ears by shouting “WOOOOOOO!”
 You don’t need to turn around to know some dick is on the table, dancing to the supposed delight of a bunch of idiots.

 On the face of it these people are also having a good time, but don’t believe a word of it.
-“WOOOO” is the noise people make when they are trying to convince themselves (and others) they are having fun and twats always mistake volume for enjoyment.
+“WOOOO!” is the noise people make when they are trying to convince themselves (and others) that they are having fun, and twats will always mistake volume for enjoyment.
 That isn’t to say being noisy isn’t fun, just that this particular noise isn’t and anyone within twenty feet will soon find that out too; at least until he falls off the table and splits his head open or eventually become obnoxious to the bouncer, then it’s time to pull up a chair and start filming.

 The platform of a rant is a dictatorship, let’s call it the Glorious Republic of Irant, there can only be one ruler.
 This is not a debating society and you are not invited to join in unless in praise.

 This is an etiquette that the ranter and rantee must abide.
-To put it another way, you wouldn’t shove someone off the toilet mid shit to rid yourself of your own waste so don’t interrupt.
+To put it another way, you wouldn’t shove someone off the toilet mid shit to rid yourself of your own waste, so don’t interrupt.

 Yummy Mummies and Hubbies

 I recently got engaged at the grand old age of forty.
-I never really thought I would get married, not because the idea is abhorrent to me but because I hate the words husband and wife, they seem to take the individuals out of the partnership.
+I never really thought I would get married, not because the idea is abhorrent to me, but because I hate the words husband and wife, they seem to take the individuals out of the partnership.

 I’m a dog person and believe them to be superior creatures to cats.
 I did grow up with cats as well so am very much aware of their charms and I truly love all creatures, with one exception, cat people.